tsfeith-epfl/Image-Processing/README.md

 - If the filename was provided as an absolute path, the output will be placed in the same folder as the input image;
 - If the filename was provided as the name of the image inside the `images` folder, the output will be placed in the `output` folder.

+## Documentation

+There is extensive documentation for the project, which can be generated using Doxygen.
+To generate the documentation, run the following commands in the root directory of the project:

+    doxygen Doxyfile.in

+This will write the documentation to the `documentation` folder.
+To view it, go into `documentation/html` and open the `index.html` file in your browser.

 ## TODO